+You will need to find time after your review discussion to complete your report form and to send a copy (by email or post) to the Bishop's Office Administrator.
 At the meeting you will both sign a copy of the Review Report (the document you have written) and this will be the definitive copy which will be placed on your 'Blue File' at Bishop's House on annual basis.
 Make sure you keep your own copy as well, as you will need it as you begin working on your new objectives.
-Please don't put it away in the drawer until your next MDR in two years' time!
+Please don't put it away in the drawer until your next MDR!

-You will be asked for permission for a copy to be sent to the officer responsible for Continuing Ministerial Development.
+You will be asked for permission for a copy to be sent to the person responsible for Continuing Ministerial Development.
 They should be able to help you find appropriate support and training to fulfil your objectives, and grants for training events have priority if they go towards fulfilling an MDR objective.
 They also use objectives to help identify appropriate issues for diocesan training events.
 If you prefer not to give permission, the Archdeacon or Bishop should discuss with you how your training needs are to be met; for instance you might be happy for an edited copy of the form to be sent to them.
 Many objectives do not give rise to formal training needs, but please contact them for any help and advice if they don't receive your form and respond in good time.